NardJ/esp8266-C64/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/4/48/C64_startup_animiert.gif "C64 startup screen")

-Using pokes you can change the background color, position of text and write character to screen.
+Using pokes you can change the background color, position of text and write character to screen:
 ```basic
   POKE 53280,2
   POKE 53281,5